Register as a New Patient

 Open the leaflets in one of the following languages:

 Named GP for All Patients

 The named GP requirement will be extended to all patients.
-By 31 March 2016 all practices will need to include on their website reference to the fact that all patients (including children) have been allocated a named, accountable GP.
-This will be a contractual requirement and builds on the 2014/15 agreement to provide a named & accountable GP for over 75s.
+By 31 March 2016 all practices had to include on their website reference to the fact that all patients (including children) have been allocated a named, accountable GP.
+This is a contractual requirement and builds on the 2014/15 agreement to provide a named & accountable GP for over 75s.

 Practices should inform patients at the first appropriate interaction with the practice that they have the option to have a named accountable GP.
 It is for the practice to decide when this is appropriate and there is no requirement to write to patients to inform them.